-North Arkansas Electric Cooperative returned $2,289,427 in capital credits to members in December 2017.
-This marked the largest capital credits retirement in NAEC’s history and brings the total returned to members to more than $31 million since our founding in 1939.
+North Arkansas Electric Cooperative will return $5,149,337 in capital credits to members in December.
+This will mark the largest capital credits retirement in NAEC’s history and bring the total returned to members to more than $36 million since the co-op’s founding in 1939.

 What are capital credits?

 NAEC is owned by the members we serve.
 At the end of each year, the co-op subtracts operating expenses from the amount of money earned through rates.
 The remaining balance is called margins.
-The margins attributable to NAEC that are left over at the end of the year are allocated, or assigned, to each member’s account based on the member’s electric usage.
+The margins left over at the end of the year are allocated, or assigned, to each member’s account based on the member’s electric usage.

-Every March, each member receives a capital credit certificate detailing how much of the previous year’s margins was allocated to their account.
-The capital is then retained by the cooperative to use as operating capital for a period of time and then returned as financial conditions permit.
+In the spring, each member receives a capital credit certificate detailing how much of the previous year’s margins was allocated to their account.
+The capital is then retained by the co-op to use as operating capital for a period of time and then returned as financial conditions permit.

 How does NAEC decide how much to return?

-Each year the NAEC Board of Directors evaluates the overall financial condition of the cooperative.
-Based on multiple financial factors, the board then decides the amount of capital, if any, to refund.
-This amount fluctuates from year to year based on the financial circumstances at the point in time the refund is approved by the board.
+Each year the NAEC Board of Directors evaluates the overall financial condition of the and decides the amount of capital, if any, to refund.

 Will I receive a refund?

-Refunds were distributed Dec.
-1. Members with a refund of less than $50 received a credit on their December statement.
-Members with a refund of $50 or more were mailed a check.
-Non-active members with a refund of more than $2 also were mailed a check.
+Refunds will be distributed after Dec.
+1. Members with a refund of less than $50 will receive a credit on their December statement.
+Members with a refund of $50 or more will receive a check in the mail.
+Non-active members with a refund of more than $2 will receive a check as well.

-As a cooperative, NAEC abides by seven cooperative principles, one of which is members’ economic participation.
+As a not-for-profit cooperative, NAEC abides by the seven cooperative principles, one of which is members’ economic participation.
 Refunding capital credits truly exemplifies this principle.